This post contains affiliate links! As an Amazon Associate I earn from qualifying purchases. You can read our full affiliate disclosure HERE.

 Click HERE and grab them!

-Yes, we can’t discuss the pitfalls of going vegan without mentioning the protein topic!
+Yes, we can’t discuss the issues with vegan diet without mentioning the protein topic!

 But it’s true – vegan food can be rather light and delicious, and keeping track of the amino acid consumption can be tricky!